safe-network-explained/safe-network-explained.github.io/_posts/2017-09-07-architecture.markdown

 The network utilises SHA3-256 identifiers for vaults and data in combination with XOR distances between these identifiers to anonymise and globally distribute all data and traffic.

-Much of the existing internet infrastructure is improved by the SAFE network, including Addressing, Domain Name System, Transport Layer Security, Packet Routing, server software such as http web servers and imap mail servers, authentication layers such as oauth and openid; these are all superseded by secure-by-default modules that combine to make the SAFE network operable.
+Much of the existing internet infrastructure is improved by the SAFE Network, including Addressing, Domain Name System, Transport Layer Security, Packet Routing, server software such as http web servers and imap mail servers, authentication layers such as oauth and openid; these are all superseded by secure-by-default modules that combine to make the SAFE Network operable.

 SAFE operates on existing physical internet infrastructure, but replaces all layers of the network from there up.
 It primarily targets OSI layers 3 to 7.

 ## Client Operations

-Clients can upload and download data from the SAFE network.
+Clients can upload and download data from the SAFE Network.
 This section outlines how these operations are conducted.

 ### Resource Identifiers

-Clients that wish to download data from the SAFE network require software that can translate SAFE resource identifiers to enpoints on the SAFE network, much like how browsers translate http URLs to endpoints on a server.
+Clients that wish to download data from the SAFE Network require software that can translate SAFE resource identifiers to enpoints on the SAFE Network, much like how browsers translate http URLs to endpoints on a server.
 Downloading data requires no special permissions or access, just software that can locate and interpret the data on the network.

 Resources are stored on the network as content addressable resources.
 The identifier for these resources are SHA3-256 hashes of the resource content.
 This 256 bit identifier is used to retrieve a resource from the network (thus acting similarly to an IP address), allowing the client to specify which part of the network may be able to serve their request.

 The 256 bit resource identifier may be represented in a human-friendly form using the built-in SAFE DNS, such as `safe://www.userX/video.mp4`.
-This can be converted to the 256 bit identifier for the file by a lookup on the SAFE network using software that can interpret SAFE DNS records.
+This can be converted to the 256 bit identifier for the file by a lookup on the SAFE Network using software that can interpret SAFE DNS records.

 ### Self Encryption

-Resources on the SAFE network are never more than 1 MB each.
+Resources on the SAFE Network are never more than 1 MB each.
 Clients working with files larger than 1 MB will have their data automatically split into 1 MB chunks that are then distributed across the network.

 This means a typical file on the network consists of several parts: *chunks* which are individual 1 MB portions after the file is split, and a *datamap* which stores the identifier of each portion of the file.
 The network sees the datamap as just another chunk.